vitormedeiros911/vitormedeiros911/README.md

 ### Be welcome to my profile 😁

- 👨🏻‍💻 My name is Vitor and I'am a JavaScript/Java Developer and a Computer Technician.
+ My name is Vitor and I'am a JavaScript/Java Developer and a Computer Technician.

 - 💻 I'm currently working at Software Development in Secretary of Information Technology of Guaíra - PR - Brazil, working with JavaScript, HTML, CSS, Java, Spring MVC, Hibernate, PostgreSQL, in there we look to provide new solutions to solve the problems of public servants, and new services to the population;
-- 👨🏻‍🎓 I’m currently learning Node.js, TypeScript, React Native, React.js and I'm thinking about learn how to use the framework Nest.js;
+- 👨🏻‍🎓 I’m currently learning Node.js, TypeScript, SQL, Spring MVC, React Native, React.js and I'm thinking about learn how to use the framework Nest.js;
 - 🤜🏻 I’m looking to collaborate on projects that can help or facilitate someone's work and solve daily problems, always learning something;
-- 🤔 I’m looking for help with problems that may arise during the development;
 - 📫 How to reach me: you can send me a e-mail at "vitormedeiros911@outlook.com" or you can add me and text me in the [![Linkedin Badge](https://img.shields.io/badge/-LinkedIn-blue?style=flat-square&logo=Linkedin&logoColor=white&link=https://www.linkedin.com/in/vitormedeiros911/)](https://www.linkedin.com/in/vitormedeiros911/)